vvyage/wplaceplushmiku/README.md

 ### Warning: Firefox might be buggy since you might have to refresh the Wplace page everytime you place a pixel.
 (Might just be a issue on my end)

-Next, click on the picture of Miku below this and right click it to download it and upload it to the blue box on Wplace
+Next, click on the picture of Miku below and right click it to download it and upload it to the blue box on Wplace with these coordinates:
+Tl X - 1163 / Tl Y - 602 / Px X - 943 / Px Y - 171

 <img width="762" height="816" alt="miku" src="https://github.com/user-attachments/assets/47a74532-1ec2-4659-af35-b0fe4b29aba4" />